crosswalk-project/crosswalk-website/public/documentation/ios/extensions.md

 ### Test your extension

-1. Create the test app and workspace
+1. Create the test app and workspace.

-2. embed the XWalkView framework and the extension framework into the app;
+2. Embed the XWalkView framework and the extension framework into the app.

-3. import or create the HTML5 resources;
+3. Import or create the HTML5 resources.

-4. Load the extension
+4. Load the extension.

-## Extension API

-### XWalkExtension

-### XWalkDelegate